SMahabeer1/smahabeer1.github.io/Diagram.md

 ```
-Trip to water park: The ride to destination
+Trip to waterpark: The ride to destination
-Where we are staying
-What we will do
-Where we will eat
+Arrive: The first point of the day's itinerary
+Eat: First planned activity.
+Will be second occurrence
+Rides: Main planned activity
+Games: The change of pace activity
+More Rides: Final phase of plan at waterpark
+Head home: Final action of the total plan
+Sleep!: Completion of whole day plan